apollographql/apollo-server/docs/source/migration-two-dot.md

 <h2 id="Stand-alone">Stand-alone</h2>

-If you are simply focused on running a production-ready GraphQL server quickly, Apollo Server 2.0 ships with a built-in server and starting your own server (e.g. Express, Koa, etc.) is no longer necessary.
+For starting a production-ready GraphQL server quickly, Apollo Server 2.0 ships with a built-in server, so starting a server (e.g. Express, Koa, etc.) is no longer necessary.

 For these cases, it's possible to remove the existing `apollo-server-{integrations}` package and add the new `apollo-server` beta.
 If using Express, this can be done by running: